NAVIGATING THE FOOD TRAIL

 DOGS

-EXPLORING THE TRAIL
+EXPLORING THE FOOD TRAIL

-The interactive map gives a general idea of the location of venues but may not be 100% accurate.
 For exact coordinates, please refer to the venue addresses and postcodes (or directions on venue websites), and if you have it, use sat nav GPS or Google Maps on your phone.
-Out of the way rural venues will have directional signage to help you find your way should modern technology and signals fail.